opennetwork/progressive-merge/README.md

 These promises may produce an error, which can result in all other promises being forgotten about, which can result in an uncaught error.
-Because of this the consumer of `merge` can pass a third argument with a callback that will be invoked with each promise that is utilised within the `merge` function, this allows the consumer to settle this promises as they see fit.
+Because of this the consumer of `merge` can pass a third argument with a callback that will be invoked with each promise that is utilised within the `merge` function, this allows the consumer to settle these promises as they see fit.